-The actual amount of turnpike tolls, parking expenses or other related transportation expenses incurred during College related travel is reimbursable to the Board member.
+The actual amount of turnpike tolls, parking expenses, taxis and shared rides or other related transportation expenses incurred during College related travel is reimbursable to the Board member.
 Receipts should be submitted with the Board member's request for reimbursement.